mahdi6992/mahdi6992/README.md

 ## 💡 A Few Words I Believe In

-> "Good code doesn't just work — it's readable, maintainable, and meaningful."
+> "Good code doesn't just work — it’s readable, maintainable, and meaningful."
 > "Every challenge is an opportunity to grow and craft something better."

 ---